catalyst-cloud/catalystcloud-docs/source/object-storage/object-storage-bp.rst

 - Versioning policy: Whenever your volume is changed a new version is created and the previous state of the storage object is saved.
 Should your newest version suffer some failure, you have the option to reload the previous saved state.
 This is a mixture of a delete and backup policy.
+A tutorial for how to set your own versioning policy can be find in our documentation here:
+  :ref:`Object Versioning<object-versioning>`
 - Role policy: Only users that have the correct permissions may see, use, access or delete objects in the container (or the container itself) more information on this can be found under the :ref:`object-storage-access`